 Sex isn’t an issue of morality; it’s a biological process.
 So you can’t attach the notions of wrong or right on such a natural act, unless it’s done without consent.
 To say that having sex is equivalent to setting aside your dreams for a few minutes of pleasure is illogical at best.
 And let’s not deny that concept of “saving yourself until marriage” and virginity are products of a patriarchal society.

 Plus, dozens of studies have proven that abstinence-only does not help the cause of lowering teenage pregnancies.
 Such programs are associated with decreased rates of condom use.

 This is where sex education comes in.

 Sex education for teenagers teaches young people about the consequences of unprotected sex helps them grow more sexually responsible.
 Family planning is an important ground to cover, but safe sex is another topic we should focus on.
 Because practicing safe sex not only curbs unwanted pregnancies, it also protects against sexually transmitted diseases.

-Since the Reproductive Health bill took effect in 2012, we have yet to see the rollout of a comprehensive sex education curriculum in schools across the country.
+Since the Reproductive Health bill took effect in 2012, we have yet to see the rollout of a comprehensive sex education curriculum in Philippine schools across.